-The refurbishment is fantastic, light and modern, but warm and welcoming, although I did not take photos of the interior, as it was so busy and would be a little intrusive on other diners.
-I visited for lunch as they offer a vegan menu, which makes life so much easier, than having to pre-arrange a menu.
+The refurbishment is fantastic, light and modern, but warm and welcoming, although I did not take photos of the interior, as it is always so busy and would be a little intrusive on other diners.
+I have visited several times, for both lunch and dinner as they have a vegan menu, which will change four times a year, so I shall look forward to working my way through them all.

-I chose salt baked beetroot, with pickled carrots to start, which was a picture on a plate and loving beetroot, was spot on.
-The beetroot was delicious, especially the beetroot gel and the whole dish was elevated, with the crunchy cashew granola and the apple and fennel salad.
+So far I have sampled the salt baked beetroot, with pickled carrots, a totally tasty dish, especially the beetroot gel and the whole dish was elevated, with the crunchy cashew granola and apple and fennel salad.

-I did a little research beforehand, which revealed a few vegan friendly wines on the comprehensive list and if I dug deeper, I bet there are loads more, as I have found in the past.
+Prior to my visits I did a little research, which revealed a few vegan friendly wines on the comprehensive list and if I dug deeper, I bet there are loads more, perhaps in future the wines will be labelled.

 Uvam Pinot Grigio Blus delle Venezie